NNPDF/pineappl/docs/cli-tutorial.md

     pineappl --silence-lhapdf plot LHCB_WP_7TEV.pineappl.lz4 NNPDF31_nnlo_as_0118_luxqed=NNPDF31luxQED \
         CT18NNLO=CT18 MSHT20nnlo_as118=MSHT20 > plot.py

-in which case two more insets are plotted, which show the PDF uncertainty for each set and also the pull using the first PDF set.
+in which case more insets are plotted, which show the PDF uncertainty for each set and also the pull using the first PDF set.
 As shown above, you can use `=plotlabel` after the LHAPDF name to change the labels in the plot:

 ![plot](LHCB_WP_7TEV_2.jpeg)

+Note that you easily customize the generated script, `plot.py` in this case.
+It is generated in such a way that style choices, plot labels and panel selection is at the top of the script and separated from plotting routines and data, which are found at the end of the file.

 ## Conclusion

-This is the end of the tutorial, but there are many more subcommands left that we didn't discuss, and many more switches for subcommands that were part of the tutorial.
+This is the end of the tutorial, but there are many more subcommands left that we didn't discuss, and many more switches for subcommands that weren't part of the tutorial.
 Remember that you can always run

     pineappl

 to get an overview of what's there and what you might need, and that

-    pineappl <SUBCOMMAND> --help
+    pineappl <SUBCOMMAND> -h

 gives you a more detailed description of the options and switches for each subcommand.